 What It’s Like Now

 And then, in 2020, as newly minted millionaires, we moved to Canada.
 All of a sudden, I went from feeling extremely confident in my financial knowledge to being a total beginner.
-And that’s the second goal I have with this site — I want this site to serve as a repository for the crossborder financial knowledge that I acquire over the coming years.
+Hence the second goal I have with this site — to serve as a repository for the crossborder financial knowledge that I acquire over the coming years.
 Since I have to learn it anyways, I might as well share it at the same time.

 Thank you for visiting!
 I hope that you find the information and experience shared here useful.
 And if you have any questions, please don’t hesitate to contact me!